RTS1997/OD_device_controls/README.md

 # OD_device_controls
 This code is used to control an OD measuring device connected to a computer via a "ArduinoMega R3 Board 2560".
 The OD measuring device is used to measure the bacterial density of a batch culture that feeds a mother machine.

+VIP: At the moment the serial port configuration is only tested for python version 3.9.7.
+Newer versions do not work at the moment.

+VIP: (To do) At the moment the output is still in bits, needs to be converted to voltage.
+E.g. divide 5/1023.
+For the calibration and the measurements.

 ## Installation

 To set this up you will need to connect your arduino to a serial port, names might change for windows/mac.
 For linux the port is typically: `/dev/ttyACM0` (could also be: `/dev/ttyACM1`).
 You may have to grant permission to this port: